codewithelmor/Dometrain-DL/CONTRIBUTING.md

 ## Introduction

-This is the contribution guide for Teachable-dl.
+This is the contribution guide for Dometrain-DL.
 These guidelines apply to both new issues and new pull requests.
 If you are making a pull request, please refer to the [Pull request](#pull-requests) section, and if you are making an issue report, please refer to the [Issue Report](#issues) section, as well as the